Learning how to find information is critical to lifelong success.

 - Keep abreast of current trends in librarianship through membership in professional organizations

-At this stage (Age 2–Kindergarten), the library is one of the first academic spaces where a child can explore autonomously and begin the process of enhancing their imagination and original thought.
+The Chilton House library collection (Age 2–Kindergarten), located on the lower level of Chilton House, is one of the first academic spaces where a child can explore autonomously and begin the process of enhancing their imagination and original thought.

 For young readers and even those not yet reading, libraries open doors to a relationship with reading that can translate to well-rounded students and engaged citizens.
 By giving children space, opportunity, and encouragement to lose themselves in learning, children can feel comfortable and confident enough to be independent thinkers and decision-makers.